 - Transactions or payments made anonymously from an unknown third party;

 - Without a commercial reason, funds are frequently transferred from one account to another or across financial institutions.

 - Significant financial movements, significant foreign money transfers, or wire transfers into and out of the account;

 - Having and utilizing several bank accounts for no discernible purpose.

 6. Goods and Services

-FATF also considers the following services and goods to be riskier and particularly vulnerable to being utilized by PEPs:
+The FATF identifies certain services and goods as riskier and more susceptible to being utilized by PEPs, such as: